Service Learning and X2Vol

-- Students need a minimum of 20 approved hours to earn the service cord and 50 approved hours to earn toward the civics and science seals..
+- Students need a minimum of 40 approved hours to earn the service cord and 50 approved hours to earn toward the civics and science seals.
 See more information about FCPS diploma seals here.

 - Hours begin on July 1 in the summer before freshman year and end in the spring of senior year.

-- The Class of 2022 is required to submit all verified service learning hours in x2VOL by April 22, 2022 if they plan to earn the service cord and/or civics seal.
+- The Class of 2022 is required to submit all verified service learning hours in x2VOL by April 22, 2022 if they plan to earn the service cord, civics seal, and/or science seal.